-- 1. Support the learning of your own identity and intercultural knowledge - 2.
-Gain knowledge of intercultural literature, models, frameworks, theories, and concepts used in intercultural development and training.
+- 1. Support the learning of your own identity and intercultural knowledge. - 2.
+Gain knowledge of intercultural literature, models, frameworks, theories, and concepts used in intercultural development and training. - 3.
+Provide individual feedback to you as a learner to help promote deeper understanding of your experiences in the host culture. - 4.
+Understand the value of the intercultural skill set you acquire overseas.

-- 3. Provide individual feedback to you as a learner to help promote deeper understanding of your experiences in the host culture - 4.
-Help you understand the value of the intercultural skill set you acquire overseas - 5.
-Prepare you to market your strengths and skills to future employers or graduate and professional school - 6.
-Promote reflection on how you can integrate your new perspective(s) and skill sets into life back home - 7.
-Interact respectfully with others' intercultural learning reflections. - 8.
-Acquire skills for effective citizenship and life-long learning.
+- 5. Prepare you to market your strengths and skills to future employers or graduate and professional school. - 6.
+Promote reflection on how you can integrate your new perspective(s) and skill sets into life back home.